kurtosis-tech/kurtosis/core/docs/testsuite-customization.md

 =======================
 ### Prerequisites
 * Bootstrapped testsuite from following the quickstart instructions [here](https://github.com/kurtosis-tech/kurtosis-libs/tree/master#testsuite-quickstart)
+* Testsuite opened in your IDE of choice for your testsuite's language

 ### Testsuite Customization
 Now that you have a running testsuite, you'll want to start customizing the testsuite to your needs.
 Here we'll walk through the components inside a testsuite, as well as how to customize them.